Ranch Description: McMurtrey Ranch

 Ranch and Management Overview

 Located in the remote heart of the Nebraska Sandhills, the nearly 61,000-acre McMurtrey Ranch comprises a diverse mixture of rolling sandhills, choppy dunes, and vast meadow and wetlands complexes.
-The North Loup River flows through the southern portion of the ranch, providing excellent habitat for many species.
+The North Loop River flows through the southern portion of the ranch, providing excellent habitat for many species.

 McMurtrey Ranch uses planned grazing to manage the grazing and recovery periods of its pastures and to promote healthy rangelands and animal performance.
 Our bison stockmen have attended low-stress handling schools and practice low-stress techniques whether in the pasture or the corrals.
 The herds are usually moved by only one person, who knows the country and the animals well.